jstreifel-33/reading-notes/code-401-python/class-31.md

 It may feel like in-line styling, but Tailwind also allows for responsive design and state variants in styling.
 Hover, focus, and other states are usable out of the box.

 Worried about repetition?
 Extract components.
 React is great at that.
-If that's not enough for you, you can even create custom Sass classes that apply the classes for you.
+If that's not enough for you, you can even create custom Sass classes that apply the Tailwind classes for you.
 (Sass is supported out fo the box in Next.js).

 Which brings us to....